SwissTPH/CrossVA/README.md

 **Description**

-R-Converter for converting verbal autopsy records collected using the WHO VA 2014 instrument to be used as input for different coding algorithms.
+R-Converter for converting verbal autopsy records collected using the WHO VA 2016 instrument to be used as input for different coding algorithms.

 **Input**
-- CSV file containing submissions of the 2014 WHO VA questionnaire (exported from ODK Aggregate)
+- CSV file containing submissions of the 2016 WHO VA questionnaire (exported from ODKAggregate using ODKBriefcase)
-- One or more mapping files (text file, semi-colon as column separator).
+- A mapping files (tab-delimited text file).
 Minimal content: the first columns contains the names of all variables needed by the coding algorithm (called "target variables" here).
 The second column contains the mapping to each target variable, as a valid R expression.
 Expressions can be functions of zero or more variables of the WHO VA instrument, or any of the preceding target variable.
-In addition to standard R functions, a small set of convenience functions is provided in xda.R.
+In addition to standard R functions, a small set of convenience functions is provided in utils.R.
+The release comes with currently two mapping files, one for interVA4, and one for tariff2).

 **Output**
 A CSV file intended for processing by a coding algorithm.